zirman/suspenders-js/README.md

 for as long as required and then canceled when they are no longer needed.

 Why choose Suspenders.js over async generators?
 Async generators can be canceled by calling .return() on their iterator.
-If their finally block requires another async operation it will not run to completion.
-Also the last promise in an async generator cannot be canceled because promises are not cancelable.
+If their finally block requires another async operation, it will not run to completion.
+Also, the last promise in an async generator cannot be canceled because promises are not cancelable.
 Async generators cannot be canceled as a group or raced to get the fastest result.

 Why choose Suspenders.js over async/await?
-Async await doesn't have structured concurrency and cancelation.
+Async await doesn't have structured concurrency and cancellation.

 Why choose Suspenders.js over Rx.js.
 Suspenders.js coroutines are a cleaner way of handling chains of single async values.
 RxJava2 has the Single<T> class for this purpose.
 Since Rx.js does not currently support Single<T>, Suspenders.js should be used to handle chains of async singles.

 Why choose Suspenders.js over JS-CSP?
-Suspenders.js makes controlling the lifetime and cancelation of processes simple through "Structured Concurrency".
+Suspenders.js makes controlling the lifetime and cancellation of processes simple through "Structured Concurrency".
 Suspenders.js has support for functional reactive programming style using Flow, EventSubject (hot events) and StateSubject (hot state).
 Suspenders.js also has channels to support communicating sequential processes.
 However, channels are